AdamSiraj/hello-world/README.md

-I have decided to learn
+I have decided to learn git and hithub